-Nearly one-fifth of all transit buses were run by compressed natural gas (CNG) or liquid natural gas (LNG) in 2011.
+Nearly one-fifth of all transit buses are run by compressed natural gas (CNG) or liquid natural gas (LNG).
 Currently, transit buses are the largest users of natural gas for vehicles.

 The fastest growing NGV segment is waste collection and transfer vehicles.
 Almost 40 percent of the garbage trucks purchased in 2011 were natural gas-powered.
 BioCNG™ is ideally suited to fuel garbage trucks because after the drivers unload at the landfill, they can pull up to the BioCNG™ fueling station and fill up with RNG fuel before returning to their assigned routes.